KyleNeece/KyleNeece.github.io/content/DND/DM's Tools/Random Ideas - spoilers/Azriel ideas.md

 - Ignores prerequisites
 - Has all runes inscribed at all times and ignores attunement, an embodiment of his own runic expression itself

+Boon of energy resistance?, boon of recovery, boon of immortality, boon of invincibility

 **Note: Change elder runes to only a few and to ones that make sense**

 Runes: